PlatzKiecker/docs/Endpoints/endpoints.md

 Content-Type: application/json

 {
-  "token": "user-auth-token"
+   "message": "Logged in successfully"
 }
 ```

 **Note:**

-- Ensure that the request body includes both `username` and `password` fields.
+- Ensure that the request body includes both `email` and `password` fields.
 - The endpoint will return a 400 Bad Request status code if any required fields are missing or invalid.
-- Authentication is handled via `TokenAuthentication`, so the response will include an authentication token if the login is successful.
+- Authentication is handled via session management, so the response includes a success message if the login is successful.

 ### Log Out